-Read over your post surgical instructions (printed on pink or purple paper) given to you when you picked up your animal.
+Read over the post surgical instructions that were given to you when you picked up your animal.
 If your questions are still not answered, contact our tech line at 412.865.9831 weekdays from 8 a.m. to 8 p.m.
 Please leave a message if your call is not answered.
 If you feel your pet needs immediate veterinarian attention, visit your local vet or emergency vet, but also leave us a message on our tech line.

 My pet is fixed but still humps things!

 Humping is not strictly a sexual behavior for animals.
 Even fixed animals will hump other animals or objects out of excitement or dominance.

 We have low cost vaccine clinics here at the shelter on a regular basis.
 For more information and dates visit our Low-Cost Vaccine Clinic page.

 How do I know what vaccines my pet needs?

 For information on vaccines, please read this handout.

 How can I get a 3 year rabies vaccine?